On this page:

 Why is Industry Engagement in the VET system important?

-Industry plays a critical role in specifying the skills needed today and into the future.
+Industry plays a critical role in identifying the skills needed today and into the future.

 Why is reform needed?